Inspiring Global Collaboration

 Boeing is focused on so-called “drop-in” sustainable biofuel, which can be blended directly with the traditional petroleum jet fuel supply with no changes to airplanes, engines or fueling infrastructure.
-Boeing’s goal is that by 2016, sustainable biofuel will address 1 percent of global jet fuel demand, equivalent to 600 million gallons (2.271 billion liters) of jet fuel.
+Boeing’s goal is that by 2016, sustainable biofuel will address 1 percent of global jet fuel demand, equivalent to 600 million gallons (2,271.25 million liters) of jet fuel.
 One percent often represents the tipping point to show proof of concept for a new technology, leading to increased investment and more rapid market expansion.

 Sustainable aviation biofuel can be made from organic sources like plants or algae, and from bio-based inedible feedstocks such as waste cooking oil, animal fat or municipal solid waste.

 Boeing is focused on alternative fuel development that meets sustainability criteria.
 This includes working with feedstocks that do not adversely affect local food supplies, freshwater supplies or land use policies.
 Many Boeing biofuel projects also encourage social and economic development, such as new opportunities for farmers to use marginal land for sustainable aviation biofuel crop production.